filecash/filecash-docs/docs/mine/slashing.md

 {{ $frontmatter.description }}

-In Filecoin, miners are succeptible to two different kinds of slashing: _storage fault slashing_, and _consensus fault slashing_.
+In Filecash, miners are succeptible to two different kinds of slashing: _storage fault slashing_, and _consensus fault slashing_.

 ## Storage fault slashing